tomatolog/manticore/docs/5_searching/boolean_query_syntax.rst

 Queries like “-dog”, which implicitly include all documents from the collection, can not be evaluated.
 This is both for technical and performance reasons.
-Technically, Sphinx does not always keep a list of all IDs.
+Technically, Manticore does not always keep a list of all IDs.
 Performance-wise, when the collection is huge (ie. 10-100M documents), evaluating such queries could take very long.